Velocidex/Training/modules/offline_collection/cloud_upload.md

 <!-- content small-font optional -->
 ## Full access policy

-* To give the service accout full access use the following policy
+* To give the service account full access use the following policy

 ```json
 {